-- 1A.
-Member States may [...] prohibit services other than those listed in paragraph 1 which could represent a threat to independence.
-Member States shall communicate to the Commission any additions to the list referred to in paragraph 1 - 2.
-A statutory auditor or an audit firm carrying out statutory audit of public-interest entities and, where the statutory auditor or audit firm belongs to a network, any member of such network, may provide to the audited entity, to its parent undertaking or its controlled undertakings [...] non audit services other than the prohibited non-audit services referred to in paragraph 1 subject to the approval of the audit committee after having properly assessed threats and potential safeguards to independence in accordance with Article 22d of Directive XXX.
+- (j) services related to [...] the audit client's internal audit function; - (k) corporate finance services, except those required by European Union or national legislation; - (1) human resources services with respect to: - (i) management in a position to exert significant influence over the preparation of the accounting records or financial statements which are the subject of the statutory audit, where such services involve: - (1) searching for or seeking out candidates for such positions; or - (2) undertaking reference checks of candidates for such positions. - (ii) structuring the organisation design and - (iii) cost control. - 1A.
+Member States may prohibit services other than those listed in paragraph 1 which could represent a threat to independence.
+Member States shall communicate to the Commission any additions to the list referred to in paragraph 1. - 2.
+A statutory auditor or an audit firm carrying out statutory audit of public-interest entities and, where the statutory auditor or audit firm belongs to a network, any member of such network, may provide to the audited entity, to its parent undertaking or its controlled undertakings non audit services other than the prohibited non-audit services referred to in paragraphs 1 and 1A subject to the approval of the audit committee after having properly assessed threats and potential safeguards to independence in accordance with Article 22d of Directive 2006/43/EC.
 Member States may establish additional rules setting out the conditions under which a statutory auditor, an audit firm or a member of a network to which the auditor or audit firm belongs may provide to the audited entity, to its parent undertaking or its controlled undertakings non audit services other than the prohibited non-audit services referred to in paragraph 1.

-3. When a member of the network to which the statutory auditor or the audit firm carrying out statutory audit of a public-interest entity belongs provides [...] non-audit services, referred to in the paragraph 1 of this Article, to an undertaking incorporated in a third country controlled by or under control of the audited public-interest entity, the statutory auditor or the audit firm concerned shall assess whether his, her or its independence would be compromised by such provision of services by the member of the network.
+3. When a member of the network to which the statutory auditor or the audit firm carrying out statutory audit of a public-interest entity belongs provides non-audit services, referred to in the paragraphs 1 and 1A of this Article, to an undertaking incorporated in a third country controlled by or under control of the audited public-interest entity, the statutory auditor or the audit firm concerned shall assess whether his, her or its independence would be compromised by such provision of services by the member of the network.
 If his, her or its independence is affected, the statutory auditor or the audit firm shall apply safeguards where applicable in order to mitigate the threats caused by such provision of services in a third country.
-The statutory auditor or the audit firm may continue to carry out the statutory audit of the public-interest entity only if he, she or it can justify, in accordance with Article 11 of this Regulation and Article 22d of Directive XXX, that such provision of services does not affect his, her or its professional judgement and the audit report.
+The statutory auditor or the audit firm may continue to carry out the statutory audit of the public-interest entity only if he, she or it can justify, in accordance with Article 11 of this Regulation and Article 22d of Directive 2006/43/EC, that such provision of services does not affect his, her or its professional judgement and the audit report.